-History of the stamps of Bahawalpur
+History of the stamps

 Before issuing its own stamps Bahawalpur was using the postage stamps of British India until 1945.
 On 1st January 1945, it issued its own stamps of the State, for official use only, this set of stamps was totally inscribed in Arabic language.

 On 1st December 1947 the State of Bahawalpur issued its own first regular stamp, a commemorative stamp for the 200th anniversary of the ruling family of the Abbassids, in the honor of Nawab Mohammad Bahawal Khan I, and inscribed “BAHAWALPUR”.
 Secondly a series of 14 pictorials appeared on 1st April 1948, depicting various Nawabs and their buildings.

 These pictures are of stamps issued in 1949.
 These stamps were stylishly Prepared and showed the industrial symbols of Bahawalpur State.
 Which are irrigation barrage, wheat, cotton and local bullock.
 About sixty Bahawalpur stamps were issued and all of them are in supreme quality.